corda/corda/docs/source/tutorial-cordapp.rst

   .. image:: resources/run-config-drop-down.png
     :width: 400

+* Select ``cordapp-example.workflows-kotlin.test`` for the Use classpath of module field, and then click Run

 * To stop the nodes, press the red square button at the top right-hand side of the IDE, next to the run configurations